scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 As SCION is an inter-domain network architecture, it is not concerned with intra-domain forwarding.
 This corresponds to the general practice today where BGP and IP are used for inter-domain routing and forwarding respectively, but ASes use an intra-domain protocol of their choice - e.g. OSPF or IS-IS for routing, and IP, MPLS, and various Layer 2 protocols for forwarding.
 In fact, even if ASes use IP forwarding internally, they typically encapsulate the original IP packet they receive at the edge of their network into another IP packet with the destination address set to the egress border router, in order to avoid full inter-domain forwarding tables on internal routers.

-SCION emphasizes this separation as it is used exclusively for inter-domain forwarding; re-using the intra-domain network fabric to provide connectivity amongst all SCION infrastructure services, border routers, and endpoints.
+SCION emphasizes this separation as it is used exclusively for inter-domain forwarding; reusing the intra-domain network fabric to provide connectivity amongst all SCION infrastructure services, border routers, and endpoints.
 As a consequence, minimal change to the infrastructure is required for ISPs when deploying SCION.

 In practice, in most existing SCION deployments the SCION routers communicate amongst themselves and with endpoints by enclosing the SCION header inside an UDP/IPv6 or UDP/IPv4 packet.
 The choice of using an UDP/IP as an intra-domain protocol between routers was driven by the need to maximize compatibility with existing networks.
 Id does not exclude that a SCION packet may be enclosed directly on top of a Layer 2 protocol, since the choice of intra-domain protocol is AS specific.